DataDog/hiring-engineers/answers.md

 ![031](https://user-images.githubusercontent.com/33669341/53890720-026c4e80-4029-11e9-9483-aeda450116d3.PNG)

-**Bonus Question** : Downtime from 7pm to 9am during weekdays and all day in weekend are scheduled as below monitor in manage downtime tab
+**Bonus Question** : Downtime from 7pm to 9am during weekdays and all day in weekend are scheduled in manage downtime.

 Set up two scheduled downtimes
   > Weekday - downtime for 14h on each day (monday to thursday) from 7 pm to 9 am